Hydrochlor/RSSNet/README.md

 # RSSNet
-This repository includes codes and datasets for the following paper:
+This repository includes datasets for the following paper:

 **🚀 A Brain-Inspired Deep Separation Network for Single Channel Raman Spectra Unmixing**